rmattila/rmattila.github.io/_posts/2024-01-12-organization.md

 > "Paper is to write things down that we need to remember.
 Our brains are used to think."

-These observations resonate with me -- it's easy to get overwhelmed if you have too many reminders, events and ideas all fighting for your attention.
+These observations resonate with me -- it's easy to get overwhelmed if you have too many reminders, events and ideas in your head all fighting for your attention.
 My solution has been to follow their advice and dump all those things on pieces of paper, freeing up my head for thinking.